 The university makes every effort to ensure that the campus facilities, buildings, and grounds are designed and maintained in such a way as to promote safety and reduce criminal opportunity.
 Particular attention is paid to the design of landscaping and exterior lighting.

 Use of University Facilities

-With the exception of events that are open to the general public and advertised as such, the university's facilities and programs are generally reserved for accomplishing the objectives and programs of the university.
-Visitors and non-university affiliated groups seeking to utilize university facilities are expected to make prior arrangements with the appropriate university office.
-Authorization to use MSU facilities is determined by university regulations then in effect.
-Visitors and guests to MSU residence halls must be registered by their hosts while in the residence halls.
+With the exception of events that are open to the general public, the university’s facilities and programs are generally reserved for students, faculty and staff of the university.
+For the safety of the McNeese community, visitors and non-university affiliated groups seeking to utilize university facilities must make prior arrangements with the appropriate university office.
+Visitors and guests to McNeese residence halls must also be registered by their hosts while in the residence halls.

 Academic and Administrative Buildings

 Academic and administrative buildings are secured by university personnel.
 Hours of security may vary from building to building, depending on use.
 Like the residence halls, these buildings are equipped with fire safety equipment that includes smoke detectors and/or heat sensors that activate the central fire alarm system.